juxor/afaq/markdown/secG1.md

 liberty and upon the spontaneous action of free associations."_ He considered his own ideas as _"Proudhonism widely developed and pushed right to these, its final consequences"_ [**Michael Bakunin: Selected Writings**, p.
 100 and p.
-198] For Kropotkin, while Godwin was _"first theoriser of Socialism without government -- that is to say, of Anarchism"_ Proudhon was the second as he, _"without knowing Godwin's work, laid anew the foundations of Anarchism."_ He lamented that _"many modern Socialists"_ supported _"centralisation and the cult of authority"_ and so _"have not yet reached the level of their two predecessors, Godwin and Proudhon."_ [**Evolution and Environment**, pp. 26-7] These renown socialists did not consider Proudhon's position to be in any way anti-socialist (although, of course, being critical of whether it would work and its desirability if it did).
-Tucker, it should be noted, called Proudhon _"the father of the Anarchistic school of Socialism."_ [**Instead of a Book**,
+198] For Kropotkin, while Godwin was the _"first theoriser of Socialism without government -- that is to say, of Anarchism"_ Proudhon was the second as he, _"without knowing Godwin's work, laid anew the foundations of Anarchism."_ He lamented that _"many modern Socialists"_ supported _"centralisation and the cult of authority"_ and so _"have not yet reached the level of their two predecessors, Godwin and Proudhon."_ [**Evolution and Environment**, pp. 26-7] These renowned socialists did not consider Proudhon's position to be in any way anti-socialist (although, of course, being critical of whether it would work and its desirability if it did).
+Tucker, it should be noted, called Proudhon _"the father of the Anarchistic school of Socialism."_
-p.
+[**Instead of a Book**, p.
 381] Little wonder, then, that the likes of Tucker considered themselves socialists and stated numerous times that they were.

 Looking at Tucker and the Individualist anarchists we discover that other socialists considered them socialists.
 Rudolf Rocker stated that _"it is not